 Eyes in the sky don’t lie.
-Indeed, during the coronavirus outbreak satellites have shown a revealing picture of plummeting levels of nitrogen dioxide, a major pollutant associated with industrial activity, in locked down economies
+In locked down economies, satellites have shown a revealing picture of plummeting levels of nitrogen dioxide, a major pollutant associated with industrial activity

 As investors seek more information about businesses’ environmental impacts, they have a new source: satellite imagery.
 A growing number of space organisations are marketing data that gives sustainable investors a clear view of not only how businesses and industries are impacting the environment, but also how environmental changes are in turn affecting them.